duotien/mono_pitch_tracker/README.md

 ```

 # Reproduce
-If you would like to reproduce this experiment, start with the jupyter notebooks.
+If you would like to reproduce this experiment, start with the jupyter notebooks in `notebooks/`.

 ## Dataset
 Below are the datasets used in this experiment: